MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 #### Maintain Safety stock

 Some businesses maintain safety stocks to manage the customer demand efficiently and to prevent running too low on inventory.
-Fulfillment and Returns Optimization allows you to maintain safety stock at two levels:
+Fulfillment and Returns Optimization allows you to maintain safety stock at two levels at each of your fulfillment sources.

-         1. Safety stock constraint: This constraint allows you to maintain safety stock at a strategy level that will apply to all the sources within the strategy.
+Fulfillment and returns optimization will exclude the fulfillment source if inventory for the product is below the safety stock level.
+To configure the safety stock constraint you will need to do the following:
+Safety stock constraint: Create a new **Constraint** of **Constraint type** chosen as  **Safety stock Constraint**.
-         2. Safety stock at fulfillment source: Alternative to maintaining at the strategy level, you can specify safety stock at a fulfillment source level.
+Safety stock at fulfillment source: You must also maintain the **safety stock** on the fulfillment source.

-Fulfillment and returns optimization will exclude the fulfillment source if inventory is below the safety stock level maintained in either of these places.
+Once these settings are done  Fulfillment and returns optimization will exclude the fulfillment source if onhand inventory is below the safety stock limit.

 #### Introducing soft constraints